ZRPedro/Linux-Scripting/Documentation/Commands.md

 `ls`: List all the files in the current directory

 `ls -l file1.txt`: Check the existence of file1.txt in the current directory

+## Searching for files

+`updatedb`: Updates the database created by updatedb utility.

+`locate filename.txt`: Locates the directory of filename.txt by searching in the database created by the updatedb utility